Christmas After Midnight

 Christmas After Midnight is the first Christmas album, and sixth studio album, by American recording artist Fantasia.
 It was released by Concord Records on October 6, 2017, in the United States, serving as the singer's debut release with the label after departing from RCA soon after releasing her previous album, The Definition Of...
 (2016).
 Chiefly produced by frequent collaborator Ron Fair, the album was recorded in Los Angeles and Nashville, compromising a festive mix of renditions of Fantasia's favorite rock, soul, jazz, funk, and blues holiday classics.
 Upon its release, the album debuted at number five on Billboards Top Holiday Albums chart.

+Critical reception

+Eric Renner Brown from Entertainment Weekly gave the album an A− rating and wrote: "Sure, the American Idol winner makes downtempo classics from "Have Yourself a Merry Little Christmas" to "Silent Night" glisten.
+But the standouts on her first holiday album are impassioned, upbeat takes on Ray Charles ("The Snow Is Falling") and James Brown ("Santa Claus Go Straight to the Ghetto").
+Writing for Variety, Chris Willman found that "Fantasia has made a smart call to go with brassy but far from overbearing horn arrangements in this jazz-skirting pop/R&B collection."
+He praised Fantasia for the revival of "The Snow is Falling," but criticized labeling Leonard Cohen's "Hallelujah" as a Christmas song.